-A rainbow appears where I will be walking and it makes me feel happy, I’m walking towards the rainbow’s end, woohoo!…. but then it occurs to me that rainbows mean rain!
+A rainbow appears where I will be walking and it cheers me up, I’m walking towards the rainbow’s end.
+Poetic, but then it occurs to me that rainbows mean rain.
 Oh well.

 Out to sea two cargo ships are about to cross, in front of the huge windfarm in the background.
 I wonder whether this Seatruck ship was the same one I saw yesterday in dock in Liverpool – the “Panorama”, but it’s too far away to see its name.
 I think again of my childhood urge to go to sea on a cargo ship, sailing all over the world, the romanticism of it….. but this ship is only going to Dublin it turns out.
 Nice but not so romantic.
 More like a cross channel ferry for containers, which isn’t very romantic at all really.
 The thought rapidly fades from my mind…..

 Eventually the promenade comes to an end, and I come across millions of bricks dumped on the beach.
 They all came from houses that had been destroyed in the Liverpool blitz (and some from later slum clearances).
 Recently an archaeology student pieced together the story of the Liverpool buildings devastated in the May 1941 Blitz by sorting through the beach rubble.
 I find some bricks with writing on them, but nothing that means much to me.